-We all want breakthrough.
-We want to be epic.
-To leave a dent in the universe.
-But there is always a cost to success — something gained and something lost.
+We all want a breakthrough.
+We want to be epic, to leave a dent in the universe.
+But there's always a cost to success, something gained and something lost.

 I hate to state the obvious, but in order for a breakthrough to happen, something has to break: